muntra-dev/muntra-dev.github.io/README.md

 # Most recent info found at the [Muntra Docs](https://muntra-dev.github.io/muntra-docs)

 # Important Info
-- For the widget to work the origin point must be first whitelisted by the server, the muntra_referral_source attribute and the whitelisting needs to be an exact match of the origin point.
-If whitelisting is missing or if muntra_referral_source is incorrect an error showing the correct origin point will be shown in the network tab of the browser inspector.
-This is done by Muntra-personel.
+- For the widget to work the origin point must be first whitelisted by the server, the `muntra_referral_source` attribute and the whitelisting needs to be an exact match of the origin point.
+If whitelisting is missing or if `muntra_referral_source` is incorrect an error showing the correct origin point will be shown in the network tab of the browser inspector.
+This is done by Muntra personnel.

-# Placing a widget on a page
+# Placing a Widget on a Page

-First, place the <div> tag in the site markup, with the following attributes:
+First, place the `<div>` tag in the site markup, with the following attributes:

-Required attributes:
+## Required Attributes

 - `class`: "muntra-widget",
 - `key`: "id" (This is a unique id for each widget.
 If you place more than one widget, then you should assign them the corresponding unique id, for example, 0,1,2 ...),
 - `muntra_clinic_id`: "clinic_id" (Id of the clinic from which you'd like to get caregivers).

-Optional attributes:
+## Optional Attributes

 - `muntra_caregiver_id`: "caregiver_id" (If you want to get only a specific caregiver for this clinic, then enter the caregiver id here),
 - `muntra_role_id`: "role_id" (Use it to filter out caregivers by role),